borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - borg key change-location: usable for repokey <-> keyfile location change
   - borg benchmark cpu (so you can actually see what's fastest for your CPU)
   - borg import/export-tar --tar-format=GNU/PAX/BORG, support ctime/atime PAX
-    headers.
+    headers, support for PAX xattr headers.
 GNU and PAX are standard formats, while BORG is a very low-level custom format only for borg usage.
+PAX is now the default format.
   - borg create: add the "slashdot hack" to strip path prefixes in created archives
   - borg repo-space: optionally, you can allocate some reserved space in the repo to free in "file system full" conditions.
   - borg version: show local/remote borg version
+  - borg prune: add quarterly pruning strategies (3M and 13W)

 - removed commands / options: